Brexit - what next?

 Brexit & the European Parliament

 On the 29 March the European Parliament presented a draft resolution on the Brexit negotiations.
 The text sets out the conditions for a final approval by the European Parliament of any withdrawal agreement with the United Kingdom.
-The draft resolution will be debated and voted on by the full house next on Wednesday 5 April.DRAFT MOTION FOR A RESOLUTION
+The draft resolution will be debated and voted on by the full house next on Wednesday 5 April.EP RESOLUTION ON UK EXIT (5 April 2017)

 Since the UK referendum on EU membership, the European Parliament has held several debates on the impact and potential consequences of Brexit.
 Watch our playlist to see the reactions of the European Parliament President, political group leaders and other MEPs.